 Last but not least, for a picky mom, it’s actually easier to shop at Whole Foods because you know you will never find “junk” ingredients like artificial dyes and colors hidden in your food.
 (Check out the full list of unacceptable ingredients at Whole Foods.)

 What’s that?
 You think there’s no room for fun food at Whole Foods?
 Think again.
-We were there just before Easter and we snapped a shot of this whole wall of brightly colored jelly beans – tasty, but no food coloring or high fructose corn syrup to be found.
+We were there just before Easter and we snapped a shot of this whole wall of brightly colored jelly beans.
+They’re tasty, but without any food coloring or high fructose corn syrup.

 Whole Foods, which started in Austin, TX in 1980, now has more than 340 stores around North America and the United Kingdom.
-Although they do a great deal of charitable work and re-investing in local communities, we are most inspired by their Whole Kids Foundation, which aims to support schools in making more nutritious food available to kids.
-Most recently, the Whole Kids Foundation took their Salad Bar Nation salad-a-day campaign to the White House in support of salad bars for schools.
+Although they do a great deal of charitable work and re-investing in local communities, we mostly appreciate their Whole Kids Foundation.
+That foundation aims to support schools in making more nutritious food available to kids.
 More kids eating salad?
 Now that’s the real way to our hearts.

-Thank you to South Bay Foodies and to Lisa Zollner, marketing and communications guru at Whole Foods El Segundo, for a fun, behind-the-scenes tour of the store.
+Thank you to Lisa Zollner, marketing and communications guru at Whole Foods El Segundo, for a fun, behind-the-scenes tour of the store.